adjust/android_sdk/doc/web_views.md

 #### <a id="deeplinking-standard">Standard deep linking scenario

 In order to get deeplink URL info back to your web view, you should register a callback method in your HTML script called `adjust_deeplink`.
-This method will then get triggered by the adjust SDK once your app gets opened after clicking on tracker URL with deeplink information in it.
+This method will then get triggered by the adjust SDK once your app gets opened after clicking on a tracker
+URL with deeplink information in it.

 ```js